patrickocoffeyo/meteor-boilerplate/README.md

 This is a starting point for Meteor-based applications.
 It includes some useful packages, organization, and less setup.

+A very simple example of a meteor app built from this boilerplate is [OnTask](https://github.com/patrickocoffeyo/ontask).

 ##Atmosphere Packages
 Here's a list of packages installed by default from [Atmosphere](http://atmosphere.meteor.com):